vega/vega/packages/vega-view/README.md

 view.<b>finalize</b>()
 [<>](https://github.com/vega/vega-view/blob/master/src/finalize.js "Source")

-Prepares the view to be removed from a web page.
-To prevent unwanted behaviors and memory leaks, this method removes any event listeners the visualization has registered on external DOM elements.
+Prepares the view to be removed.
+To prevent unwanted behaviors and memory leaks, this method unregisters any timers and removes any event listeners the visualization has registered on external DOM elements.
+Applications should invoke this method when a View instance is no longer needed.

 ### View Configuration